 In the liver, fructose is broken down.
-Fructose enters the hepatocytes and is phosphorylated by ketohexokinase C to fructose 1-phosphate (KHK-C).
-Fructose 1-phosphate is converted to glyceraldehyde-3 phosphate, which is used to make triacylglycerols and very-low-density lipoproteins (VLDL).
-Fructose consumption can promote citrate breakdown to acetyl-CoA by upregulating the ATP citrate lyase (ACLY) enzyme.
-Acetyl-CoA carboxylase converts acetyl-CoA to malonyl-coenzyme A (malonyl-CoA) (ACC-1).
+Fructose enters the hepatocytes and is phosphorylated by Ketohexokinase-C to fructose 1phosphate (KHK-C).
+Fructose 1-phosphate is converted to glyceraldehyde-3 phosphate, which is used to make triacylglycerols and Very Low Density Lipoproteins (VLDL).
+Fructose consumption can promote citrate breakdown to acetyl-CoA by upregulating the ATP Citrate Lyase (ACLY) enzyme.
+Acetyl-CoA carboxylase converts acetyl-CoA to malonyl-coenzyme-A (malonyl-CoA) (ACC-1).
 Malonyl-CoA levels are elevated, which inhibits oxidation by limiting carnitine palmitoyl transferase 1A, promoting the accumulation of diacylglycerols and ceramides and causing hepatic dyslipidemia.
-Furthermore, increased KHK-C activity depletes adenosine triphosphate (ATP), resulting in adenosine diphosphate (ADP), which is then converted to adenosine monophosphate (AMP).
-In turn, AMP is converted to inosine monophosphate (IMP), which increases purine production.
-Xanthine oxidoreductase (XO) generates oxygen reactive species (ROS), hydrogen peroxide (H2O2), 4-hydroxynonenal (4-HNE), and xanthine.
-The xanthine is then metabolised, resulting in the overproduction of uric acid and ROS, both of which cause oxidative stress.
-Uric acid activates nuclear factor-B (NF-B), causing inflammation.
+Furthermore, increased KHK-C activity depletes Adenosine Triphosphate (ATP), resulting in Adenosine Diphosphate (ADP), which is then converted to Adenosine Monophosphate (AMP).
+In turn, AMP is converted to Inosine Monophosphate (IMP), which increases purine production.
+Xanthine Oxidoreductase (XO) generates oxygen Reactive Species (ROS), Hydrogen peroxide (H2O2), 4-Hydroxynonenal (4-HNE) and xanthine.
+The xanthine is then metabolized, resulting in the overproduction of uric acid and ROS, both of which cause oxidative stress.
+Uric acid activates Nuclear Factor-B (NF-B), causing inflammation.

 When carbs enter the body breakdown of carbohydrates begins in the mouth with salivary amylase, the stomach acid breaks them down into glucose and activates the hormone insulin.
 Insulin then transports the glucose into the body's cells, where it provides energy for ordinary everyday activities.
 When blood glucose levels fall, the pancreas produces glucagon, which stimulates the liver to release stored glucose.
-When there is more glucose than needed, the liver stores it as Glycogen, which the body uses when food is unavailable.
-Since Glycogen gets deposited in the body it get converted in fat or triglycerides [37].
-Often the high amount of Fructose administration has an ability to increase the uric acid level, Nakagawa T et al experiment reported that Fructose-fed rats had increased hepatic uric acid production, systolic blood pressure, and fasting insulin levels [38,39].
+When there is more glucose than needed, the liver stores it as glycogen, which the body uses when food is unavailable.
+Since glycogen gets deposited in the body it gets converted in fat or triglycerides.
+Often the high amount of fructose administration has an ability to increase the uric acid level, Nakagawa T, et al., experiment reported that fructose fed rats had increased hepatic uric acid production, systolic blood pressure, and fasting insulin levels.

-In a study done by Maersk M et al and colleagues showed that there was a great change in liver fat and skeletal muscle fat in a group who were consumed of 1 L of sugary beverages (eg, regular cola) versus daily consumption of 1 L of isocaloric semiskim milk, diet cola (0 calories), or water after 6 months [40].
+In a study done by Maersk M, et al., and colleagues showed that there was a great change in liver fat and skeletal muscle fat in a group who were consumed of 1 L of sugary beverages (e.g. regular cola) versus daily consumption of 1 L of isocaloric semiskim milk, diet cola (0 calories) or water after 6 months.

-A study of administration of high fructose diet for seven years in cynomologus monkeys, resulting in both an increase in liver fat and hepatic fibrosis, with the degree of fibrosis correlating with the time of fructose exposure, also noticed that number and diameter of the lipid droplets increased as the fructosecontaining diet was consumed for a longer period of time [41].
+A study of administration of high fructose diet for seven years in cynomologus monkeys, resulting in both an increase in liver fat and hepatic fibrosis, with the degree of fibrosis correlating with the time of fructose exposure, also noticed that number and diameter of the lipid droplets increased as the fructose containing diet was consumed for a longer period of time.
+Citation: Tom A, Zamanigerashi S, Nath HS (2023) Effect of Glucose and Fructose on Non-Alcoholic Fatty Liver Disease (NAFLD)-A Review.
+J Community Med Health Educ 13:805.